faudio/faudio/doc/Signals and Processors.md

 ### Signals from events {#id11324}

-Events can be converted to signals using @ref doremir_signal_value.
+Events can be converted to signals using @ref fae_signal_value.
 Each occurence will update the given signal to the incoming value.

 ### Signals from buffers {#id13431}